About the Department and the Position

 Individuals who are in a full-time classification position are required to serve a twelve-month probationary period, which may be extended an additional six months for a total of eighteen months.
 The probationary period does not apply to unclassified positions.

 The County of Stanislaus is an Equal Opportunity Employer.
 All qualified applicants are encouraged to submit online application(s) for open position(s).

 Stanislaus County is committed to establishing and maintaining effective working relationships with the general public, co-workers, supervisors, and members of diverse cultural and linguistic backgrounds regardless of race, religious creed, color, national origin, ancestry, physical or mental disability, medical condition, genetic information, pregnancy related condition, marital status, gender/sex, sexual orientation, gender identity, gender expression, age (over 40), political affiliation or belief, or military or veteran status.

 APPLICATION PROCEDURES/FINAL FILING DATE

 Applications cannot be submitted later than 5:00 p.m. on the final filing date.
 Make your online application as complete as possible so a full and realistic appraisal may be made of your qualifications.

-Attaching your resume and cover letter are an optional feature for those who wish to do so in addition to completing the required application form.
+Attaching your resume and cover letter are an optional feature for those who wish to do so in addition to completing the required application.
 Information on your resume and cover letter will not substitute for the education, work experience and required fields on the County application.
 The online County application is the primary tool used to evaluate your job qualifications.

-Arrangements may be made to accommodate disabilities and religious convictions.
+Arrangements may be made to accommodate disabilities or religious convictions.
 Applicants requiring testing accommodations are required to complete and submit the Testing Accommodation Request Form prior to the test administration date.
 Special arrangements for religious convictions should be included in the "Additional Information" section of the application form.

 http://www.stancounty.com/personnel/pdf/ADATestingForm.pdf (Download PDF reader)